 $300 Marriott Bonvoy Statement Credit

-Just for having the card, you get a $300 statement credit every cardmember year for spending at Marriott properties.
+Just for having the Marriott Bonvoy Brilliant Card, you receive a $300 statement credit every cardmember year for spending at Marriott properties.
 This benefit is available the first year, and all subsequent years.

 This really couldn’t be easier to use — just use this card at any Marriott property globally, and your first $300 in eligible spending will automatically be reimbursed.
 This can be on room rates, meals, or just about anything else purchased directly with the hotel.